-It’s tough to believe labor is the real deal, heading to the hospital and making phone calls, only to be sent home for more of the waiting game.
-It’s a common occurrence for many first-time — and even “experienced” — mothers.
+It’s tough to believe labor isn’t the real deal, after heading to the hospital and making phone calls, but it’s a common occurrence for many first-time (and even “experienced”) mothers.
 So, how can you tell if you are really in labor?

 Use this guide — straight from a labor and delivery nurse — to help you decide when to head in to the maternity ward, and what you should expect during your visit.

 It’s one of the most difficult things to discern, especially for first-time moms.
 “We definitely get a lot of calls from moms asking if they should come in,” says Jessie Tinglan, Nurse Manager of McLaren Lapeer’s Birth Center.
 “It can be hard to tell when labor starts.”